 What is Windshield Recalibration?

-Recalibration is the process of adjusting the forward-facing camera lenses in your vehicle to capture a complete image of the vehicle and road.
-This guarantees that ADAS systems and all associated safety features are properly aligned and functional.
+Recalibration is basically a fancier term for the process of adjusting the forward-facing camera lenses in your automobile to capture a complete image of vehicles and the road.
+This guarantees that the ADAS systems and all associated safety features are properly aligned and functional.

 Why do you need to Recalibrate your windshield?